fuankarion/Vision17/Lab1-Linux/rta/readme.md

 12

 The file script.bash is the file script.
-The code is presented next:
+The code is presented next (There are "'#" in the code.
+They should be replaced by "#" to get them to work if the text is copied):

-#!/bin/bash
+'#!/bin/bash

-#I find all the file with names finishing in .jpg
+'#I find all the file with names finishing in .jpg

 images=$(find -name '*.jpg'| cut -d '/' -f 2)

 echo "$images"

-#Delete repeated folder
+'#Delete repeated folder

 rm -r repeated 2>/dev/null

-#I make a new folder called repeated
+'#I make a new folder called repeated

 mkdir repeated